metaodi/worldcupbuzz/README.md

 1. Getting the data out of twitter (run using `node worker.js`)
 2. Put it on a map (run using `node index.js`)

-After that you can visit http://localhost:9998/map/ and see the map with the appearing tweets.
+After that you can visit http://localhost:9998 and see the map with the appearing tweets.

+There is a deployed instance on heroku: http://worldcupbuzz.herokuapp.com/